mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

                'Use the force, Pikachu!'

-        And was though by the following genius
+        And was thought by the following genius

             -- Uncle Ben